Home

 12

-What is the role of chromium in high speed steel rolls?
+What is the role of chromium in high-speed steel rolls?

 19

-Development and production of high-speed steel roll High-speed steel roll is a hot roll material with short history, rapid development and wide application prospect.
-High-speed steel, also known as wind steel or pointed steel, means that it can harden even if it is cooled in air during the quenching process and is very sharp.
-It is a complex composition of alloy steel, containing tungsten, molybdenum, chromium, vanadium and other carbide forming elements.
-The total amount of alloying elements is about 10% to 25%.
-The application of high-speed steel roll is an important part of the development of modern steel rolling production.
-This is another major change in the development of the iron and steel industry after microalloying, controlled rolling and cooling technology.
-In Japan, high-speed steel rolls have been widely used in the production of steel rolling of plates, profiles, bars and wires, not only for work rolls, but also for support rolls.
-The good wear resistance of high-speed steel rolls is closely related to their different characteristics from traditional rolls.
-The unit price of high-speed steel rolls is indeed higher than that of high-boron and high-nickel-chromium rolls.
-However, due to material characteristics, the steel passing capacity of high-speed steel rolls is much higher than that of high-boron and high-nickel-chromium rolls.
-For example, the passing capacity of 12 1/4-cut rebar and high-speed steel K1 single-slot steel is 350 tons, 150 tons of high-boron and 100 tons of high-nickel.
+High-speed steel rolls development and production status High-speed steel rolls are a type of hot rolling roll material with a shorter history, faster development, and broader application prospects.
+High-speed steel, also known as wind steel or sharp steel, means that it can be hardened even when cooled in air during quenching, and it is very sharp.
+It is a complex alloy steel containing carbide-forming elements such as tungsten, molybdenum, chromium, and vanadium.
+The total amount of alloying elements is about 10%~25%.
+The application of high-speed steel rolls is an important part of the development of modern steel rolling production.
+This is another major change in the development of the steel industry following micro-alloying, controlled rolling, and cooling technology.
+In Japan, high-speed steel rolls have been widely used in the steel rolling production of plates, profiles, bars, and wires, and are used not only for work rolls but also for support rolls.
+The good wear resistance of high-speed steel rolls is inseparable from its characteristics different from traditional rolls.
+The unit price of high-speed steel rolls is indeed higher than that of high-boron and high-nickel chromium rolls, but due to material characteristics, the steel throughput capacity of high-speed steel rolls is far higher than that of high-boron and high-nickel chromium rolls, such as 12 quarter-cut threaded steel bars, high-speed steel K1 single-groove steel throughput capacity 350 tons, high-boron only 150 tons, high-nickel chromium only 100 tons; high-speed steel K3 single-group can steel output is 2800 tons, high-boron contains

 07